Child Support Attorneys in Waterford, Michigan

 Our attorneys have been trained in CALC.
 In addition, we have proprietary support software programs specifically designed to calculate both child and spousal support.

-If you have an issue that involves either the payment or the receipt of support, or if you would like to explore your options relative to a support obligation, the Waterford & Clarkston child support lawyers at our law firm offer a free consultation to answer your questions.
+If you have an issue that involves either the payment or the receipt of support, or if you would like to explore your options relative to a support obligation, reach out to our law firm for a free consultation to get your questions answered.